-In some states, both plans offer a high-deductible plan.
-A person in such a plan must pay the Medicare-covered costs amounting to $2,370 before the plan coverage starts.
+In some states, both plans offer a high deductible version.
+A person with such a plan must pay the Medicare-covered costs amounting to $2,370 before the plan coverage starts.

-Each Medigap policy is standardized by the federal government, although Minnesota, Massachusetts and Wisconsin standardize Medigap policies differently.
-The standardization means each plan must offer the same basic benefits.
+Each Medigap policy is standardized by the federal government, though Minnesota, Massachusetts, and Wisconsin standardize their Medigap policies differently.
+This standardization means that each plan must offer the same basic benefits.

 However, individual Medigap plan premiums vary depending on the insurance company providing the policies.

-A deductible may be applied by Plan F and Plan G to cover foreign travel emergency services, and a usual lifetime limit is $50,000.
-The healthcare must begin during the first 60 days of a person’s trip, and must not be covered by any other Medicare benefit.
+A $250 annual deductible may be applied by Plan F and Plan G to cover foreign travel emergency services, with a lifetime limit generally set at $50,000.
+The healthcare must begin during the first 60 days of a person’s trip, and no other Medicare benefit may cover it.

-People who choose the standard Plan G pay a monthly premium that varies between states.
+People who choose the standard Plan G pay a monthly premium that varies among states.
 This cost does not include the Part B premium.

 The premiums of Medigap plans depend on several factors, such as: